kanru-wang/Coursera_MLOps/README.md

 - A model server instantiate the model and expose the model’s methods.
 It exposes its API (REST or RPC interface) to the clients.
 - The model server receives this data, formats it into the required shape, passes it to the model file and gets the inference back.
 - It can also manage multiple model versions in the case of A/B testing.
+- TensorFlow Serving (TFS) is good when working with Tensorflow; otherwise can use FastAPI.

 Using TensorFlow Serving (TFS) with Docker
 -	Pull the TFS docker image (contains all of the necessary dependencies to run TFS) from the Docker hub